k3larra/commuter/README.md

 and Machine Teaching (MT)<sup>1</sup>

 ### Project plan.
 Initially in this project we will focus on the commuters first encounter with the app and the task of training an ML-model so the app can make predictions for her/his recurrent journeys.
-In the following stage we will explore a more iterative way of learning during usage.
-We will also at a later stage evaluate learning that take place in the background, so the model can be trained iteratively during use, even when the user is not aware of it.
+In the following stages we will explore a more iterative way of machine learning during usage.
+We will also at a later stage evaluate machine learning that take place in the background, so the model can be trained iteratively during use, even when the user is not aware of it.

 The pages referensed below represents the steps of our research in an chronologucal order:
 * [ML backend](backend/backend.md) (Done)